robertoalonsotrillo/MetaBow_MediaPipe/README.md

 How to use the tool:

-1. Open terminal in your code folder
+1. Open your code folder in the terminal
    ```cmd
    cd PATH/to/your/folder
    ```